Architect/Engineer: Gund Partnership, Inc.; LeMessurier Consultants

 Toilet room fixtures will feature hands-free faucets and flush valves, and utilize low gallon per flush toilets and urinals.

-During construction, the Contractors employed techniques to reduce the amount of dust and fumes emitted both inside the building and outside.
+During construction, the contractors employed techniques to reduce the amount of dust and fumes emitted both inside and outside of the building.